-And God said, Let there be a firmament in the midst of the waters, and let it divide the waters from the waters.
+God said, Let there be a firmament in the midst of the waters, and let it divide the waters from the waters.
 And God made the firmament, and divided the waters which were under the firmament from the waters which were above the firmament: and it was so.
-And God called the firmament Heaven.
-And the evening and the morning were the second day.
+God called the firmament Heaven.
+The evening and the morning were the second day.

 He bindeth up the waters in his thick clouds; and the cloud is not rent under them.

 What was done on the third day?[a]
 Answer: Genesis 1:9-13

 God said, Let the waters under the heaven be gathered together unto one place, and let the dry land appear: and it was so.
 And God called the dry land Earth; and the gathering together of the waters called he Seas; God saw that it was good.
 And God said, Let the earth bring forth grass, the herb yielding seed, and the fruit tree yielding fruit after his kind, whose seed is in itself, upon the earth: and it was so.
 And the earth brought forth grass, and herb yielding seed after his kind, and the tree yielding fruit, whose seed was in itself, after his kind: and God saw that it was good.
 The evening and the morning were the third day.

 What was made upon the fourth day?[a]
 Answer: Genesis 1:14, 15

 And God said, Let there be lights in the firmament of the heaven to divide the day from the night; and let them be for signs, and for seasons, and for days, and years: And let them be for lights in the firmament of the heaven to give light upon the earth: and it was so.

 What were these lights to govern?[a]
 Answer: Genesis 1:16

 And God made two great lights; the greater light to rule the day, and the lesser light to rule the night: he made the stars also.

 What were these days of creation?[a]
 Answer: